XeminoL/benchmeter/README.md

 Three measurements behind the design: how much of a timed run is interpreter start-up, how the resolution floor behaves as its threshold is moved, and how the tool compares against hyperfine on the same host.
-Details in `experiments/README.md`.

 ## Tests